fredderf204/ARMTemplates/README.md

-# ARMTemplates
+# ARM Templates
-This is a collection of Azure Resource Manager Templates that I am working on.
+This is a collection of demo Azure Resource Manager Templates that I am working on.

 ## Key
-webapp_github - Deploy an Azure Web App with SCM integration with a Public GitHub Repo
+webapp_github - Deploy a demo Azure Web App with SCM integration with a Public GitHub Repo

-webapp_github_auto - Deploy an Azure Web App with GitHub SCM integration and an Autoscaling profile
+webapp_github_auto - Deploy a demo Azure Web App with GitHub SCM integration and an Autoscaling profile

 webapp_localgit - Deploy an Azure Web App with local Git SCM integration